meeshkan/website/src/blog/posts/2020-09-01-profunctor-lenses.md

 ## What's a profunctor?

-For me, I think of a profunctor a generalized way to work with IO (meaning input-output, not the (Galilean moon)[https://en.wikipedia.org/wiki/Galilean_moons]).
-Let's say that you have a server.
-You need to get data into the server in a format that it understands (I), and you need to get data out in a format the client understands (O).
-If the server is a profunctor, you can change the IO format based on the client.
+For me, I think of a profunctor a generalized way to work with IO (meaning input-output, not the (Galilean moon)[https://en.wikipedia.org/wiki/Galilean_moons])

+Let's say that you have an audio plugin or smart contract or server.
+You need to get data into the system in a format that it understands (I), and you need to get data out in a format the client understands (O).
+If IO is on your mind, you're thinking about your system as a **profunctor**.

-For example, let's say that I have server called "The Plus One Server" that takes a number and returns a number.
-It's business logic is adding one to the number (needless to say, I'm not getting rich off of this business).
-If my server is a profunctor, I can take any input (ie a string) as long as I can convert it to a number, and I can route it to any output (ie a string again) as long as I can convert from a number to this format.
+For example, let's say that I have server called "The Plus One Server" that takes a number and returns the number + 1.
+In JavaScript, `(a) => a + 1`.
+In Python `lambda a: a + 1`.
+In Brainfuck `>+[-<+>]<`.
+You get the idea.
+That's all well and good, but how do I get data in and out of my server?

-In code (purescript), the function that does this is called `dimap` and it works like this
+In PureScript, the function that does this is called `dimap` and it works like this

 ```purescript
 dimap input output server == newserver
 ```

-Where input is a function that changes the input to something our server can understand, output is a function that changes the server output to something our client can understand, and server is our "profunctor" server.
+Where `input` is a function that changes the input to something our server can understand, `output` is a function that changes the server output to something our client can understand, and `server` is our "plus one" server.
 What we get is a new server that takes client input and returns client output.

 So, for the example above, I could do: